caoimheD/pp4shoppinglist/README.md

 Bugs

 Currently there are no known bugs on the website.
-Issues that did occur were related to form redirection (to list details page with pk of the list that was being viewed before) and updating specific model fields, however these have been fixed by using reverse_lazy and by specifing in the view which fields of the form are to be visible.

 <a name="deployment"></a>
 ## Deployment

 This project was deployed to Heroku.
 A new app was created and then configured in Heroku through the 'settings' tab.
 These configurations are the 'config vars' which include the url to the database, secret key and PORT numbers.
+The database was created on ElephantSQL and this is where the database URL goes to.

 The new Heroku app was then linked to the Github repository for this project and deployed using the manual deploy button in the deploy tab.